michel566/Light-Dialog/README.md

 }

-You need change this ":Tag" for the current version of this lib And, yes.
-I copy this explaination of the Jitpack... :)
+You need change this ":Tag" for the last release of this lib, in moment of write this, this release is 0.11.

+And, yes.
+I copy this explaination of the Jitpack... :) .